2021–22 Euro Hockey Tour: Channel One Cup

 The 2021 Channel One Cup was played between 16–19 December 2021.
 Seven matches were played in Moscow, Russia and one match in Prague, Czech Republic.
 This tournament also included Canada as well as the regular 4 EHT teams: Czech Republic, Finland, Russia and Sweden.
 The host nation Russia played 4 matches while the rest of the teams played 3 matches and the extra match was not taken into account when considering the cup champion.
 Since Finland did not play against Sweden, Russia - Sweden match is not considered for the championship, and therefore Finland won the championship even though Russia has more points in the standings table, since Finland defeated Russia in their match.

 Carlson Hockey Games

 The 2022 Carlson Hockey Games was played between 28 April–1 May 2022.
 Five matches were in Ostrava, Czech Republic and one match in Vienna, Austria.
+Russia was ejected from the Tour in response to the Russian invasion of Ukraine on 24 February, and was replaced by Austria for this tournament.

 Beijer Hockey Games

 The 2022 Beijer Hockey Games was played between 5–8 May 2022.
 Five matches were in Stockholm, Sweden and one match in Tampere, Finland.
+Switzerland stood in for Russia for this tournament.